Latest Posts

 Teusaquillo – flickr

-In the middle of the last century Teusaquillo was a highly sought-after, well-to-do area.
-Nowadays it has largely lost its attraction to the upper classes, who have drifted north to the exclusive neighborhoods of Chicó, Virrey and Santa Barbara.
+In the middle of the last century, Teusaquillo was a highly sought-after, well-to-do area.
+Nowadays, it has largely lost its attraction to the upper classes.
+They’ve mostly headed north to the exclusive neighborhoods of Chicó, Virrey and Santa Barbara.
 Teusaquillo and Parkway feel more like artsy hipster neighborhoods now, and haven’t lost their charm, in my opinion.

-You’ll usually find houses instead of apartment blocks in Teusaquillo and it’s quite popular with young expats.
+You’ll usually find houses instead of apartment blocks in Teusaquillo and it’s quite popular with young foreigners.
 Its proximity to the Universidad Nacional means there’s also quite a large student population.
-Teusaquillo is quite well located for Simon Bolivar Park and Parque de los Novios in Salitre neighborhood.
+Teusaquillo is not far from Simon Bolivar Park and Parque de los Novios in Salitre neighborhood.

 Just north of Teusaquillo is Park Way.
 Park Way itself is actually a narrow area of green which stretches along Carrera 24, starting from Calle 36 up to Calle 45.
 Over the last few years, many businesses and start-ups have chosen Park Way as their home.